rozensoftware/flea/README.md

 - version : returns current server version.
 - bash : a host bash command.
 The value property has to have a command line to execute in a host.
-- pic : takes a screenshots of the host and sends it to FTP server.
+- ftpscreenshot : takes a screenshots of the host and sends it to FTP server.
 - screenshot : takes a screenshot and sends it to the caller.
-The client supports this and saves data into a file screenshot.png.
+The client supports this and saves data into screenshot.png file name.
-- sendlog : reads current key logger file and sends its content to receiver.
+- log : reads current key logger file and sends its content to receiver.
 - proclist : displays currently running processes in the system.
 - kill : kills a process.
 Value parameter must include PID.
 - upload : uploads a file to the host from FTP server.
 The file name must be specified in value parameter of the XML command.